 “She is the most scared dog I’ve ever seen in my life, and she will never be a ‘normal’ dog.
 Never.
 To this day she is scared of literally everything” [Mark]

-As noted in previously, there is a debate within the literature over the extent to which dogs in CBEs/ex-breeding dogs exhibit high levels of fear response.
-Whereas McMillan et al (2011) and Buttner and Strasser (2022) argued that the ex-breeding dogs that they studied were more likely to exhibit fear responses, such as withdrawal or stranger-directed aggression and fear, than dogs from other environments, the Perdue researchers typically found low levels of such responses among the sample of dogs in housed in CBEs that they studied.
-Rather, across their different studies, between 42.7% and almost 100% of the dogs sampled were assessed as ‘green’ on their protocol, signifying that they exhibited non-fearful/affiliative responses.
-The evidence from the interviews aligned more with the findings of the former researchers than the latter.

 Interviewees related again and again, as in the above quotation, how their dog was ‘scared of literally everything’ when they first adopted or fostered them.
-Indeed, the behaviours that interviewees routinely described were identical to those that the Perdue researchers would assess as ‘red’ or fearful/avoidant on their protocol, such as fearful body language, flight, appearing frozen or catatonic, a crouched, slinking body posture, and/or trembling/shaking (see Bauer et al., 2017: table 3; Barnard et al., 2021: table 1).
+Indeed, the behaviours that interviewees routinely described were identical to those that the Perdue researchers would assess as ‘red’ or fearful/avoidant on their protocol, such as fearful body language, flight, appearing frozen or catatonic, a crouched, slinking body posture, and/or trembling/shaking (see Bauer et al. 2017: table 3; Barnard et al. 2021: table 1).
 Emily observed how she was ‘really shocked’ by the ‘amount of fear’ that her dog displayed when she first adopted her: “You read about it, and you see words, and you hear it, but actually living with a dog that’s so unusual in terms of what you expect a dog to be really shocked me…”.
 Similarly, Rachel described how her dog “...just purely lived on fear”:

 Her eyes were dull and dead…as you came near her, you could always see she was looking for any way to run, to see where she could escape away…She very much had what they call ‘learned helplessness’: ‘do whatever you need to do to me, I’m not going to make any fuss, I’m not going to bark or anything, just get it over and done with’